Private military company: History

+Cold War

-Modern PMCs trace their origins back to a group of ex-SAS veterans in 1965 who, under the leadership of the founder of the SAS, Sir David Stirling and John Woodhouse, founded WatchGuard International (formerly with offices in Sloane Street before moving to South Audley Street in Mayfair) as a private company that could be contracted out for security and military purposes.
+Modern PMCs trace their origins back to a group of ex-SAS veterans in 1965 who, under the leadership of the founder of the SAS, David Stirling and John Woodhouse, founded WatchGuard International (formerly with offices in Sloane Street before moving to South Audley Street in Mayfair) as a private company that could be contracted out for security and military purposes.

-The company's first assignment was to go to Yemen to report on the state of the royalist forces when a cease-fire was declared.
-At the same time Stirling was cultivating his contacts in the Iranian government and exploring the chances of obtaining work in Africa.
+The company's first assignment was to go to Yemen to report on the state of the royalist forces when a ceasefire was declared.
+At the same time, Stirling was cultivating his contacts in the Iranian government and exploring the chances of obtaining work in Africa.
 The company eventually operated in Zambia and in Sierra Leone, providing training teams and advising on security matters.
 Stirling also organised deals to sell weapons and military personnel to other countries for various privatised foreign policy operations.
 Contracts were mainly with the Gulf States and involved weapons supply and training.
 The company was also linked with a failed attempt to overthrow Colonel Muammar Gaddafi from power in Libya in 1971.
 Woodhouse resigned as Director of Operations after a series of disagreements and Stirling himself ceased to take an active part in 1972.

 Stirling also founded KAS International (aka KAS Enterprises) and was involved in a collaboration with the World Wide Fund for Nature to forcibly reduce the illegal poaching and smuggling of elephant tusks in various countries of Southern Africa.
-Other groups formed by ex-SAS servicemen were established in the 1970s and 80s, including Control Risks Group and Defence Systems, providing military consultation and training.
+Other groups formed by ex-SAS servicemen were established in the 1970s and '80s, including Control Risks Group and Defence Systems, providing military consultation and training.

+UN Mercenary Convention

+In 1989, the United Nations Mercenary Convention banning the use of mercenaries was initiated and entered into force on 20 October 2001.
+As of August 2021, the convention had been ratified by 37 states, and signed but not ratified by 9 states.